← Back to Lexicon

 • A Ticket Stub from a concert is a "fungible token" (a receipt for entry).

-4.1 What Digital Receipts Were Meant to Fix
+What Digital Receipts Were Meant to Fix

-4.2 Practical Examples of Digital Receipts
+Practical Examples of Digital Receipts

-Instead of abstract "fungible tokens," consider these grounded applications:
+Instead of abstract fungible tokens, consider these grounded applications:

 • As Portable In-Game Value: This is the holy grail for gaming.
-You spend 100 hours in a game earning a rare "Phoenix Sword."
-You decide to quit.
+A player spends 100 hours in a game earning a rare "Phoenix Sword" and then decides to quit.
 In Web 2.0, that value is lost forever.
-In a Web 3.0 model, you could "melt down" that sword into its component "Digital Receipts" (e.g., 1,000 "Iron Receipts" and 10 "Magic Receipts") and use those to craft an item in a completely different game from a different developer.
+In a Web 3.0 model, the sword could be "melted down" into its component Digital Receipts (e.g., 1,000 "Iron Receipts" and 10 "Magic Receipts") and those used to craft an item in a completely different game from a different developer.
 This gives real, persistent value to the time and effort players invest.

-• As Creator Patronage: A musician or writer can issue their own "Digital Receipts" (often called "social tokens").
+• As Creator Patronage: A musician or writer issues their own Digital Receipts (often called "social tokens").
 Their 1,000 true fans can buy these receipts, giving the creator upfront capital.
 In return, those receipts might grant access to a private community, early access to new work, or even a fractional share of future royalties.
-It's a direct, transparent patronage model, free from platform intermediaries.
+It is a direct, transparent patronage model, free from platform intermediaries.

 One Digital Receipt for one dollar is the same as another.
 One Digital Receipt for one "community vote" is the same as another.
 They are interchangeable, but now they are portable.

-5.0 The Language of Ownership: What is a "Digital Deed"?
+The Language of Ownership: What is a "Digital Deed"?

 A Digital Deed is a unique, verifiable, and public proof of ownership over a specific, unique asset.
-It is "non-fungible."
+It is non-fungible.

 This metaphor is powerful because its analog ancestor is universally understood.